the lost israel of the SOVIET far east

 We'll spend two full days in the Jewish Autonomous Oblast, codenamed JAO, exploring both the capital Birobidzhan and little traditional settlements scattered around the Taiga.

-Main attractions of your stay in the JAO will be the city of Birobidzhan itself, with its curious fair share of synagogues, churches and Soviet monuments, and the Kibbutz-style hamlets of Birofeld, Nayfeld, Valdgeym and Obluchye.
+Highlights of your stay in the JAO will be the city of Birobidzhan itself, with its curious fair share of synagogues, churches and Soviet monuments, and the rarely visited early Jewish settlements of Birofeld, Nayfeld, Valdgeym and Obluchye.

 During your time in the region you'll also have the unique chance to meet with local rabbis and other representatives of the Jewish population, who will share with you their food, their stories and the secrets of their endangered culture.